sanjaymunda210/Product_Store/README.md

 ## Navbar added

 In this commit, a Navbar component has been added to the project.
 The Navbar component is located in the `src/components/Navbar.jsx` file and provides a navigation bar for the application.
 The component includes a logo, a search bar, and a list of links to different pages in the application.

+## Added UI for Create Page

+In this commit, the UI for the create page has been added to the project.
+The create page is located in the src/pages/CreatePage.jsx file and provides a form for creating a new product in the database.
+The form includes name, price and image as input.

+## Added state management library Zustand with createProduct function

+In this commit, Zustand has been added as a state management library to the project.
+Zustand is a small, fast, and scalable state management library for React.
+It has been used to create a product store with a createProduct function in the src/store/product.js file.
+The createProduct function is responsible for creating a new product in the database and updating the product store state.
+The Zustand store is used to manage the state of the products in the application.